jhpyle/docassemble/_docs/background.md

 six seconds (edit [`checkin interval`] to adjust this).
 Therefore, users may experience up to a six-second delay after the background process finishes before they receive notification.

+The next example is like the previous, except that it populates fields on the screen.

+{% include side-by-side.html demo="background_action_fields" %}

 ## Comparison with scheduled tasks